 image of cornelius higgins and wife

-Faculty, staff and alumni gathered on April 26 as Manhattan broke ground for its new Patricia and Cornelius J. Higgins ’62 Engineering and Science Center.
+Faculty, staff and alumni gathered on April 26, 2018 as Manhattan broke ground for its new Patricia and Cornelius J. Higgins ’62 Engineering and Science Center.
 Addressing guests, Cornelius (Neil) Higgins, Ph.D., described its features: “state-of-the-art” labs, “space for student and faculty research” and other high-tech resources.

-But the center’s true value, Neil emphasizes, lies in a longstanding truth about the College itself.
+But the center’s true value, Neil emphasizes, lies in a longstanding truth about the University itself.
 “Excellence in executing Manhattan’s Catholic Lasallian mission,” he says, “is not primarily dependent on facilities.
 The programs, the caring environment, the dedication of the leadership, faculty and staff are keys to a great education.”

 That education, says Neil, a trustee emeritus, shaped his life.
 In gratitude, he and his wife, Patricia, made a $5 million leadership gift to support the center.
 “God has blessed us,” he says.
 “We felt it was time to give back.”